-- How is your business debt funded?
+a) How is your business debt funded?
 Provide a list of all major lenders.

+XXXXXXXXXXX (INVESTMENT DECISION).

-Mother company - b) What is the rate of interest paid by your business on all debt instruments over the last 5 years? - c) Has your business benefited from any concessional interest rates for your loans/debts in the last 5 years?
+b) What is the rate of interest paid by your business on all debt instruments over the last 5 years?

+XXXXXXXXXXX (INVESTMENT DECISION).

+c) Has your business raised any capital using issuance of shares, preferential shares, rights issue, bonds, warrants, debentures, sub-ordinate loans or any other debt and/or equity instruments in the last 5 years?
+If so:

+- i. identify the type (e.g government guarantee) and provider of the security; and None. - ii. explain the reasons for raising the capital.
+XXXXXXXXXX (INVESTMENT DECISION) - d) Does your business have policies on how cash reserves are to be invested?
 If so, provide details.

-- d) Has your business raised any capital using issuance of shares, preferential shares, rights issue, bonds, warrants, debentures, sub-ordinate loans or any other debt and/or equity instruments in the last 5 years?
-If so: - explain what instruments were used; - ii. identify the type (e.g government guarantee) and provider of the security;

-and

-iii. explain the reasons for raising the capital.

-e) Does your business have policies on how cash reserves are to be invested?
-If so, provide details.

-f) Has your business invested in either government or non-government debt securities (such as bonds, quasi-government bonds)?
+XXXXXXXXX (INVESTMENT DECISION). - e) Has your business invested in either government or non-government debt securities (such as bonds, quasi-government bonds)?
 If so provide details (e.g. type of instrument, amount invested and the expected rate of return).
+XXXXXXXXXXX (INVESTMENT DECISION).